dhedge/V2-Public/contracts/stakingv2/DhedgeStakingV2.md

 # Pool Whitelisting

+Each pool that can participate in staking must be whitelisted, each needs to be configured with a cap denominated in $$ value of pool tokens that can be staked.

 # Notes on maxStakingValue

 - The dhtCap effective controls how much DHPT we allow to be staked at one given time.
 This is a crude safe guard to limit the max emissions.
 MaxStakingValue = `dhtCap / stakingRatio / emissionsRate`